Sailikith-07/national-maternal-health-analysis-powerbi/README.md

 An Interactive Power BI Report can be downloaded [here](https://github.com/Sailikith-07/national-maternal-health-analysis-powerbi/blob/main/Dashboard/power%20bi%20project.pbix)

-A simple presentation provides a clear and detailed explanation of the project is [here](https://github.com/Sailikith-07/national-maternal-health-analysis-powerbi/blob/main/National-Maternal-Health-Analysis.pdf)
+A simple presentation that provides a clear and detailed explanation of the project is [here](https://github.com/Sailikith-07/national-maternal-health-analysis-powerbi/blob/main/National-Maternal-Health-Analysis.pdf)

 ---